Onward (film): Plot

-In a world inhabited by mythic creatures, magic was commonplace millennia ago, though difficult to master.
-After technological advances over the centuries, magic became obsolete and was largely discarded.
+Long ago, in a world inhabited by mythical creatures, magic was commonplace, although it was difficult to master.
+As technology progressed over the centuries, magic became obsolete and eventually fell out of use.

-In the modern day, Ian Lightfoot is a teenaged elf struggling with self-confidence; his older brother, Barley, is an enthusiastic and impulsive role-playing gamer, who lived in the city of New Mushroomton.
-On Ian's sixteenth birthday, the boys' mother, Laurel, gives her sons a gift from their father, Wilden, who died shortly before Ian was born: a magical staff, a rare Phoenix gem, and a letter describing a "visitation spell" that can resurrect Wilden for a single day.
-Ian succeeds in casting the spell but, interrupted by Barley, is unable to finish it.
-As a result, only the lower half of Wilden's body is reformed before the gem disintegrates.
-The brothers embark on a quest to acquire another gem and complete the spell before sunset, taking Barley's beloved van "Guinevere."
-Finding the boys gone, Laurel leaves to look for them.
+In the modern day, Ian Lightfoot is a teenage elf struggling with self-confidence; his older brother Barley is an enthusiastic and impulsive role-playing gamer.
+Their father Wilden died shortly before Ian's birth, and their mother Laurel has a new boyfriend, centaur police officer Colt Bronco, whom the brothers dislike.
+On Ian's sixteenth birthday, Laurel gives the boys a gift from Wilden: a magical staff, a rare Phoenix gem, and a letter describing a "visitation spell" that can resurrect Wilden for one day.
+Ian succeeds in casting the spell but is interrupted by Barley before completing it; consequently, only the lower half of Wilden's body reforms before the gem disintegrates.
+The brothers embark on a quest to acquire another gem and finish the spell before sunset, taking Barley's beloved van "Guinevere".
+Laurel discovers the boys have gone missing and sets out after them.

-Hoping to find a map to another gem, Ian and Barley visit the Manticore's Tavern–once a gathering-place for would-be adventurers, now a family restaurant managed by the Manticore ("Corey").
-While arguing with Ian over the map, Corey realizes how unfulfilling her life has become and loses her temper, accidentally setting fire to the restaurant and the map.
-The brothers' only clue to the gem is a children's menu suggesting "Raven's Point," a nearby mountain.
-Laurel later arrives at the scene and befriends Corey, who warns Laurel that the gem is guarded by a curse that can only be defeated by an enchanted sword.
-After stealing the sword from a pawn shop, they set out in pursuit of Ian and Barley.
+Seeking a map to the gem, the brothers visit the Manticore's Tavern with Wilden in tow.
+The tavern, once a gathering place for would-be adventurers, is now a family restaurant managed by the Manticore ("Corey").
+During an argument with Ian over the map, Corey realizes how mundane her life has become and drives out her customers in a fit of rage, accidentally setting fire to the map and the restaurant.
+The only remaining clue to the gem's location is a children's menu suggesting Raven's Point, a nearby mountain.
+Soon after the boys leave, Laurel arrives and befriends Corey; Corey warns her that the brothers' journey may awaken a curse that can only be defeated by her special sword, which the women steal from a pawn shop.